resource-watch/aqueduct-analysis-microservice/README.md

 ### Requirements

-You need to install Docker in your machine if you haven't already [Docker](https://www.docker.com/)
+* You need to install Docker in your machine if you haven't already [Docker](https://www.docker.com/)

+* You will need [Control Tower](https://github.com/Skydipper/control-tower) up and running before run this service.

 ### Development